iltabiai/iltabiai.github.io/f_guestbook.md

 ---
 ## Hi !

 > To follow the path, look to the master, follow the master, walk with the master, see through the master, become the master.
-Then walk away from the master, kill its was and its teaching, forget about his sight and make your own.
+Then walk away from the master, kill its ways and its teaching, forget about his sight and make your own.